 On a self-guided tour you must be aware of all mountain hazards that include, but are not limited to, all types of weather conditions, snow, avalanche, rock-fall, mud slides, rivers, conditions underfoot, conditions of paths, wild and domesticated animals, vehicles and other trekkers.
 We are not responsible if you are forced, or choose, to take a different route due to conditions you find in the mountains.
 We are not responsible if you choose to terminate the trek at any time.
 Any costs incurred due to forced, or chosen, changes or if you chose to terminate the tour will be paid for by you.

 On a self-guided tour all hotels, refuges and auberges have been inspected and comply with national safety guidelines.
 You must familiarise yourself with fire escapes and what to do in case of fire.
 You should be mindful of stairways, low beams, slippery floors, hot water, kitchens and any other hazards found in all hotels, refuges and auberges.

 On a self-guided tour we are not responsible for any public or private transport you take, whether we recommend it or you chose to take it through your own choice.
 This includes, but is not limited to, cars, buses, trains, cable cars, bicycles, paragliders and water rafts.

 On a self-guided tour you must have adequate insurance that covers you for this kind of holiday.
 You must ensure that it covers you for multi-day, non-guided trekking to altitudes up to 3000m.
-The insurance should include, but is not limited to, helicopter rescue in France, Switzerland and Italy and repatriation to your home.
+The insurance should include, but is not limited to, helicopter rescue in all the countries you visit, full medical care and repatriation to your home.
 If for any reason you find yourself in an emergency situation, you are responsible for your safety and organising any kind of rescue or emergency procedures.

 - Joining and leaving the tours